gopesh26/Task/README.md

     Make sure all the fields are reuired and use placeholder attribute.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------
-03-08-2021
+Practicals 03-08-2021

    In that form add one field i.e. file type and upload that selected file on client machine

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------
-04-08-2021
+Practicals 04-08-2021

    Take some student information from user -id -name -marks After taking 1st student’s data, ask the user if you want to continue entering the data or quit and then after display all student’s information.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------